Follow our free guide to form an LLC in Alaska:

 Step 6: Create an LLC Operating Agreement

 An Operating Agreement may not be required to form an LLC in Alaska, but it is still a foundational and necessary part of any successful business.
-The agreement provides structure to your business and projects a sense of professionalism.

 What is an LLC Operating Agreement?

 The LLC Operating Agreement is an in-house legal document that defines the rights and responsibilities of each person involved in the business and lays out the details involving how the business will operate.

 Why do I need an LLC Operating Agreement?

 Because the LLC Operating Agreement defines the roles of the business’s members and provides direction for daily operations, the document ensures stability and structure to the LLC and reduces future disputes.

 Do I need to file the LLC Operating Agreement?

 You do not need to file the Operating Agreement with the state; it is for the benefit of your LLC and remains in-house.

 What goes into an LLC Operating Agreement?